mdfleming3/mdfleming3.github.io/_drafts/how-dictation-can-strengthen-your-brand-voice.md

 ## How Brand Voices Are Typically Developed

+Brand voice is defined as a company's style of communication.
+It's the non-human voice that shows customers how this company is different.
+It's the company's persona.

 Content Marketing Institute has written an informative [article on defining a companies brand voice](https://contentmarketinginstitute.com/2015/10/define-brand-voice/).
-Any marketers looking to build their company's brand voice should consider this as a starting point.
+Any marketer looking to build their company's brand voice should consider this as a starting point.
 A high level summary of this process is as follows:

 1. Describe the brand in three words (i.e. Passionate, Quirky, and Authentic)
 2. Create a brand voice chart (see below)